hindu-comm/mail_stream_advaita-l/2017/05/Who_is_Ishwara_He_is/154__Srinath_Vedagarbha.md

 > > in advaita?
 It beats me how such an Atman, wallowing in ignorance, can be
 > > described as param jyoti.
 > >
-> ​If the Atman is nirguNa nirvishesha, how can he have the attribute of
+> If the Atman is nirguNa nirvishesha, how can he have the attribute of
-> ignorance?​
+> ignorance?
 >